 IICRC Standards are all living documents.
 It is intended that the ANSI/IICRC S500 Standard and Reference Guide will be reviewed and updated at least every five years.
 The water damage restoration field changes rapidly and those involved in the industry should attempt to keep up with the advancement of the science and generally accepted practices of the industry.

-“This is an opportunity to update a very important document that is used throughout the water damage restoration industry.
+According to Holland “This is an opportunity to update a very important document that is used throughout the water damage restoration industry.
 The IICRC process for writing standards provides for an open, balanced and transparent process and I encourage everyone to get involved, review the document, and submit their comments back to the IICRC S500 Consensus Body.”
-Holland

 The process of maintaining the ANSI/IICRC S500 will be simplified and it is recommended that commenter’s have a copy of the ANSI/IICRC S500.
 Reviewers have to register and download an Excel form for comments from the IICRC website.
 To participate in the review process, go to the IICRC website, www.iicrc.org, and look on the home page for the link to register and download the required form.